q335r49/microviche/README.md

 textabyss
 =========

-A pannable writing plane for working on massive amounts of prose, organized by column.
+A pannable writing plane for VIM for working on massive amounts of prose, organized by column.
 Navigate with the mouse, keyboard, or via a map.

 Check out the youtube video: http://www.youtube.com/watch?v=QTIaI_kI_X8